-Data object details field Description In this area, select search criteria, define their values, and then add them to the list to search across all audits.
+Data object details field Description Audit search by data object details In this area, select search criteria, define their values, and then add them to the list to search across all audits.
 Specify search criteria In this area, specify the Source volume, Destination volume, Source object name, Destination object name, Source system path, Destination system path, or Action result.